bigearth/rest.bitbox.earth/README.md

 ## Usage

-You can also run an instance of REST for your own full node
+You can also run an instance of REST for your own full node.

 ### Prerequesites